Lurgan native Mairead Lavery supporting Canadian Exporters

 Very important.
 Of course, there are different types of networks, technical networks that ensure companies are current on recent developments in a sector, personal networks which help build management capability by establishing a group of peers.
 Industry associations are also a network of similar companies allowing companies to work together to influence policy.
-Finally, the network that I help facilitate of Canadian exporters which allows Canadian companies to benefit from all the support of Federal and Provincial Government and helps them build contacts internationally.
+Finally, the network that I help facilitate Canadian exporters which allows Canadian companies to benefit from all the support of the Federal and Provincial Government and helps them build contacts internationally.

 The engineering and manufacturing sectors have also seen a significant change in recent years, but from your experience, what do you consider remain Northern Ireland’s core strengths in advanced manufacturing and engineering?

 It starts with the education system, the talented workforce that it produces as well as the Research that it performs.
 Another key strength is problem-solving, commercial success comes from solving customer problems and the advanced manufacturing sector and engineering are investing R&D into tackling difficult problems.
 This will make their products and services very attractive.

 Keeping in touch with home